 Another wonderfully restorative boutique getaway, Van Serai Forest Lodge is located near the entrance to the holy town of Jageshwar, about an hour northeast of Almora.
 It's perfect for anyone wanting to introspect or just take a break away from it all.
 This atmospheric lodge was purpose-built with great care over a number of years by its owners.
 It has four arty guest rooms with big porches, restaurant, yoga and meditation room, and massage room.
 Various wellness programs are available throughout the year.
 The spiritual energy surrounding Jageshwar is considered to be high, as legend has it that Lord Shiva came down from his abode to meditate there.
 The lodge is within walking distance of the Jageshwar temples.
 Only vegetarian food is available at its restaurant, as Jageshwar is a pilgrimage site.
 The dishes are made using fresh ingredients from local villages, and cooking lessons are possible.
-Rates start from 5,500 rupees per night for a double, including breakfast and dinner.
-There are also two small rooms for singles, priced at 3,000 rupees per night.
-Taxes are additional.
+Rates start from 5,000 rupees per night for a double, including breakfast and dinner.
+There are also two small rooms for singles, priced at 3,400 rupees per night.
+Taxes and meals are additional.

 Tucked away in a quiet village near Palampur in the Kangra Valley, The Earth House is made completely of bamboo, mud and slate stone.
 There are actually two eco-friendly buildings, with six guest rooms in total.
 The property sits by a stream and is surrounded by fields where animals graze.
 You'll need to walk about 20-30 minutes downhill to reach it.
 The concept aims to get guests to detach from everything going on around them and rekindle the art of doing nothing.
 It definitely won't suit everyone but most people love it (and call it "Heaven on Earth").
 If you're really keen to get out and about, you can go hiking, take a ride on the local toy train to Andretta to buy pottery, or go paragliding at Bir-Billing.
-Rates start from around 5,500 rupees per night for a double room, including all meals (freshly prepared in-house by the staff).
+Rates start from around 5,200 rupees per couple, per night, including all meals (freshly prepared in-house by the staff).

 Tall Trees is a boutique riverside resort on 30 acres of forest about 20 minutes before Manali.
 The reinvigorating experience starts from the moment you arrive, with the refreshing aroma of pine and oak trees filling the air.
 The resort has two different types of accommodations -- cottage rooms and luxury tents for glamping.
 The campsite with the tents is a 10 minute walk through the forest, while the very spacious and stylish cottage rooms sit atop a hillock.
 Nature and birdsong are all around.
 Guests can choose from activities including treks, river rafting, mountain biking, fly fishing, and meditation.
 A team of local chefs prepares yummy international cuisine and will even serve a candlelit dinner in the outdoors.
 So romantic!
-Rates start from 5,600 rupees per night for a double.
+Rates start from 4,500 rupees per night.

 Neeralaya has a superb, secret little location on the bank of the Beas River between Kullu and Manali.
 It's an enchanting place that changes with the seasons, from crisp snow to rustling golden autumn leaves.
 Guests are encouraged to be "luxuriously lazy" -- chill in a hammock by the river or take a nap under a tree.
 However, those who are adventurous can go picnicking, river rafting, fishing, mountain biking, and trekking to villages.
 The accommodations consist of seven super spacious one-bedroom cottages with sitting rooms or living rooms, porches, and balconies.
 There are also two riverside villas, each with two bedrooms.
-Rates start from 11,800 rupees per night for two people in a cottage.
+Rates start from 11,900 rupees per night for two people in a cottage.
 With breakfast and dinner included, the cost is 15,400 rupees.

 For A While faces the Phalachan River near the Tirthan Valley, in a remote spot away from tourists in Banjar and Gushaini.
 The hosts are a husband and wife couple who decided to quit their jobs in advertising and move there, and (fortunately) share their patch of paradise with others.
 They've built two rustic and inviting cottages for guests, made primarily out of natural local materials, among the apple trees.
 Each can accommodate up to four adults (if two are willing to sleep in the cozy but comfortable lofts).
 Personal touches are evident everywhere, from the binoculars to the speakers.
 There's also an extensive collection of books and many reading nooks.
 Trout fishing is a popular activity in the area.
 Or, explore the ample trails around the property.
 A 20 minute trek will take you up to Galihar Village, where you can see homes with indigenous Kath-Kuni architecture and experience local culture.
 The hosts also have a pottery studio on the property and will be happy to give you a lesson.
 Rates start from 6,000 rupees per night for two people, with breakfast included.